pykao/ISLES2017-mRS-prediction/README.md

 end-type network measures and pass-type network measures

-## 4. predict_loo.py
+## 4. predict.py

-Perform mRS prediction on features extracted from the lesion region with-leave one-out cross-validation on the ISLES2017 training dataset
+Perform mRS prediction on features extracted from the lesion region with leave-one-out cross-validation on the ISLES2017 training dataset

 ## 5. extract_oskar_features.py (run in python 2.7)